SkySailing/tianchi_spinalAI_detection_competetion/README.md

 ![image](https://user-images.githubusercontent.com/10162407/162633895-a784ac7d-f9ae-418c-83ca-6271ce825db5.png)

 this code is base on the Unet and ResNet.
-For more design details,please refer to the following blog.
+For more design details, please refer to the following blog.
 [my blog](https://blog.csdn.net/github_38148039/article/details/109562997)